On tested Bousfield-Friedlander localizations: Bousfield--Friedlander localization as a left Bousfield localization

 is a homotopy pullback in $\Fun(\es{C},\es{D})$ if and only if, for every $X \to Y$ in $T(Q)$ the diagram

 is a homotopy pullback in $\es{D}$.
-We will refer to the set $T(Q)$ as a set of \emph{test morphisms} and a Bousfield--Friedlander localization with a collection of test morphisms will be called \emph{tested}. \end{definition}
+We will refer to the set $T(Q)$ as a set of \emph{test morphisms} and a Bousfield--Friedlander localization with a set of test morphisms will be called \emph{tested}. \end{definition}

 We now show that a tested Bousfield--Friedlander localization may be equivalently described as a left Bousfield localization ``at'' the set of test morphisms, where ``at'' has to be suitably interpreted since the test morphisms are not morphisms in the correct category.

+The proof makes use of what we call \emph{cofibrant homotopy generators}.
+These were introduced by Dugger~\cite{Dugger} and are a set $\es{G}$ of cofibrant objects that detect weak equivalences in the sense that $X \to Y$ is a weak equivalence in $\es{M}$ if and only if

-We state and prove the following result for the projective model structure on $\Fun(\es{C}, \es{D})$ but the proof makes it clear that it holds in any model structure on $\Fun(\es{C}, \es{D})$ which is proper and cellular (resp. combinatorial).
+is a weak equivalence of simplicial sets.
+For instance the set $\{S^n \mid n \geq 0\}$ of simplicial spheres is a set of cofibrant homotopy generators for the Kan-Quillen model structure on simplicial sets.
+We state and prove the following result for the projective model structure on $\Fun(\es{C}, \es{D})$ but the proof makes it clear that it holds in any model structure on $\Fun(\es{C}, \es{D})$ which is proper and cellular.